If every player on one team were an atheist and everyone on the other loved Jesus, I would never assume that the team with the believers would win! :)

 It’s funny, because that should be a given, but I think many people actually feel the opposite.
 And others assume that I think that way.
 For instance, last week I posted a video on Facebook of some of the Seahawks players talking about Jesus, one that I highly recommend.
 Several comments came back like this: “Well, I guess the Broncos may as well stay home.”

 At first I didn’t understand, then I realized they assumed I was thinking the Seahawks would win because they have the favor of God!
 The truth is that just as every team has predominantly unbelievers (some well-behaved, some poorly), virtually every team also has believers, some stronger than others.
 I have no idea how many believers currently play for the Broncos.
 I have met and I like the guys in the video and in the photo who play for the Seahawks: Wilson, Okung, Maragos and Gresham.
 But I’ve never thought that a Christian will win a game or the Olympics or the presidency or anything else just because he knows God!
 That’s prosperity theology, and it’s not true to Scripture.
-(Left to right in the photo: Seahawks players Russell Okung, Chris Maragos, Clint Gresham, Assistant Coach Rocky Seto, and Russell Wilson, interviewed by Mark Driscoll.)
+(Left to right in the photo: Seahawks players Russell Okung, Chris Maragos, Clint Gresham, Assistant Coach Rocky Seto, and Russell Wilson, during an interview.)

 God values humility, not self-exaltation (which is why I didn’t appreciate one of the Seahawks interviews after the last game).
 The main reason I was grateful the Seahawks won the NFC championship was simple: we’ve been Seahawks fans since their first year, 1976.
 (Go Zorn and Largent!)
 Also, this fall I met the brothers in the photo, and I like them.
 Another reason was that going to the Super Bowl meant two weeks of focus on the team that would result in many people seeing that excellent evangelistic video.
 I applaud Clint Gresham (in the photo with our grandsons Jake and Ty after a game, on Century Link Field) and the other guys for putting that together.
 (See the story behind the video.)